What Is Laughter Yoga?

-You are probably familiar with yoga, asanas and maybe tried meditation or even chanting.
+You are probably familiar with yoga, asanas and maybe meditation.
 But have you heard of laughter yoga?

+So, What is laughter yoga?
 Laughter yoga is a laughing technique that applies yoga breathing exercises or pranayama.
-Laughter yoga was created in 1995 by Madan Kataria, and since then it has expanded throughout the world.
+Laughter yoga was created in 1995 by Madan Kataria, and since then, it has expanded throughout the world.
 A certified yoga laughter professional instructor guides a laughter yoga class.
 A laughter yoga class consists of gentle stretches, body movement, clapping, chanting or singing, and any other creative ideas to make it more fun.

 Yoga is a holistic practice that originated in India 5000 years ago, and nowadays, it’s all around the world.